Ekliptor/cashtippr/readme.txt

 This plugin makes use of the MoneyButton API which can be found at www.moneybutton.com.
 You may use this plugin with any Bitcoin Cash wallet of your choice.
-However, for your visitors to be able to send money they must register a wallet at MoneyButton.com.
+Users can send you money from any wallet using QR codes or with the swipe of a button after registering at MoneyButton.com.
 Please read their terms and privacy policy which can be found at: https://www.moneybutton.com/about